BUSHAAN/Glove-Shift/README.md

 ## Description

-**Experience a whole new level of racing immersion with Glove Shift!** This hand gesture recognition system lets you control your racing game's car intuitively, **controlling spped and navigating turns with just your hands**.
+**Experience a whole new level of racing immersion with Glove Shift!** This hand gesture recognition system lets you control your racing game's car intuitively, **controlling speed and navigating turns with just your hands**.
 It's open-source, customizable, and brings a **fun and unique twist to your virtual driving adventures**.

 ## Features